22aidanl/Flutter-SmartScan/README.md

 ## Adding to an Existing Project:

 Run `flutter pub add flutter_smart_scan` in your project's directory.
+Then, add `import 'package:flutter_smart_scan/flutter_smart_scan.dart';` to any file where you want to use barcode scanning.
 For Android projects, you're done!
 For iOS projects, follow the additional steps below:

 ### iOS